-Paul's address is impregnated with references from the Old Testament. raul's address is impregnated with references from the Old Testament, and is based directly upon Psalm 146.6: "Yahweh made heaven, and earth, the sea, and all that therein is; which keepeth truth for ever."
+Paul's address is impregnated with references from the Old Testament, and is based directly upon Psalm 146:6: "Yahweh made heaven, and earth, the sea, and all that therein is; which keepeth truth for ever."
 In such circumstances as he experienced in Lystra, the mind of the Apostle automatically turned to the Scriptures.
 He had the ability to quickly adapt himself to every situation, and to use even distressing circumstances as opportunities to proclaim the Word.
 A summary of his address on this occasion is as follows: